toborix/Games-on-Java/README.md

 ---

 ### 1. Rock Paper Scissors
-    try to beat a computer in this sinple game
+    try to beat a computer in this simple game
 ### 2. Hangman game (```in progress```)